Traumatic Brain Injury In Kids And Teens Can Impact School Performance

 Download the Infographic: PDF or JPG

-With more kids suffering traumatic brain injury (TBI) than ever before and fall sports season in high gear, parents should watch for concussion warning signs in kids, monitor their school performance and engage school-based speech-language pathologists to help.
+With more kids suffering traumatic brain injury (TBI) than ever before and fall sports season in high gear, parents should watch for warning signs of concussions and hearing difficulties in kids, monitor their school performance, and engage school-based speech-language pathologists and audiologists to help.

 TBI can affect a child's speech, language, and thinking skills, which can lead to: